Nassau County, New York: Law enforcement

-County police services are provided by the Nassau County Police Department.
+Nassau County has been ranked by U.S. News and World Report as having the lowest crime rate in the U.S. County police services are provided by the Nassau County Police Department.
 The cities of Glen Cove and Long Beach, as well as a number of villages, are not members of the county police district and maintain their own police forces.
-The following village police departments exist in Nassau County: Brookville (Brookville P.D. provides police protection for Brookville, Matinecock, Mill Neck and Cove Neck), Centre Island, Floral Park, Freeport, Garden City, Great Neck Estates, Hempstead, Kensington, Kings Point, Lake Success, Lynbrook, Malverne, Muttontown-Upper Brookville, Old Brookville, Old Westbury, Oyster Bay Cove, Rockville Centre and Sands Point.
+The following village police departments exist in Nassau County: Brookville (Brookville P.D. provides police protection for Brookville, Matinecock, Mill Neck and Cove Neck), Centre Island, Floral Park, Freeport, Garden City, Great Neck Estates, Hempstead, Kensington, Kings Point, Lake Success, Lynbrook, Malverne, Muttontown-UpperBrookville, Old Brookville, Old Westbury, Oyster Bay Cove, Rockville Centre, and Sands Point.

-The Port Washington Police District is not a village department but is authorized by a special district, the only such district in the State of New York.
+The Port Washington Police District is not a village department, but is instead authorized by a special district – the only such district in the State of New York.
 These smaller forces make use of such specialized county police services as the police academy and the aviation unit.
-All homicides in the county are investigated by the county police, regardless of whether or not they occur within the police district.
+All homicides and auto-related fatalities in the county are investigated by the county police, regardless of whether or not they occur within the police district.

 In June 2011, the Muttontown Police Department commenced operations.
 The Old Brookville Police had formerly provided police services to the Village of Muttontown.

 On June 1, 2022, the Old Brookville Police Department reverted to serving only the Village of Old Brookville and moved its headquarters to the grounds of the Old Brookville village hall.
 The Village of Brookville formed a new police department, established headquarters on the grounds of the Brookville Nature Park and assumed policing duties for the villages of Brookville, Matinecock, Mill Neck and Cove Neck, that were formerly served by the Old Brookville Police Department.
 The Village of Upper Brookville joined the Muttontown Police Department which was subsequently renamed the Muttontown-Upper Brookville (MUB) Police Department.
 The former Old Brookville Police headquarters is now the Upper Brookville village hall and also a substation for the Muttontown-Upper Brookville Police Department.